captbaritone/webamp/README.md

     # Or: npm install
     npm start

-Open `http://localhost:8080/webpack-dev-server/` in your browser.
+`http://localhost:8080/` should automatically open in your browser.

     # Run tests and lint checks
     npm test